TheKunal65/TheKunal65/README.md

 Crafting Interactive Mobile Experiences with Flutter
 ----------------------------------------------------

-With nearly 2 years of coding experience, I began by mastering DSA in C++, then moved into web development with HTML, CSS, and JavaScript.
+With nearly 2 years of coding experience, I began by mastering basics of programming, then moved into web development with HTML, CSS, and JavaScript.
 Now, I’m dedicated to creating seamless cross-platform apps using Flutter and Dart.

 * 🌍  I'm based in Udaipur, Rajasthan, India
 * ✉️  You can contact me at [kunalprajapat65@gmail.com](mailto:kunalprajapat65@gmail.com)